-For a brief summary of the connection of the framework of this section with computer chess, the scheme of the paper [GLB24] is built around two components:
+For a brief summary, our scheme is built around two components:

 - (a) The position evaluator.
-This is implemented by one of the many publicly available chess engines, such as Stockfish, which produces an evaluation of any given position (normalized in a way that is standard in computer chess). - (b) The nominal opponent.
+This is implemented with one of the many publicly available chess engines, such as the popular and freely available champion program Stockfish, which produces an evaluation of any given position (normalized in a way that is standard in computer chess). - (b) The nominal opponent.
 This is an approximation to the true opponent engine or human, whom we intend to play with.
 It outputs deterministically a move at each given position, against which we expect to play.
 In the absence of a known opponent, a reasonable choice is to use a competent chess engine as nominal opponent, such as for example the one used to provide position evaluations (e.g., Stockfish).
 In any case, it is important not to use a relative poor nominal opponent, which would lead us to underestimate the true opponent.
-In a variant of this scheme, the opponent may output a probability distribution over multiple moves, with higher probabilities assigned to stronger moves.